Strength

 adeptness occurs from repeating this training process.
 At the top level of

-instead the elite lifter is able to focus on the shear muscle energy necessary
+instead, the elite lifter can focus on the sheer muscle energy necessary

 to move the weight.
 Thus, the move is ingrained in the subconscious and

 automatic.
-Can you envision yourself stepping out from the rack with a six
+Can you envision yourself stepping out from the rack with a six-hundred-pound barbell and then having to decide if you needed first to move

 A well-trained coach will effectively assist the athlete